 Hydrant Flushing Helps Maintain Cheyenne's Water

-The City of Cheyenne Board of Public Utilities will begin flushing the water distribution system and conduct annual fire hydrant testing on Wednesday, April 14, 2021.
-With over 3,000 fire hydrants in Cheyenne, flushing will take place in various locations until June 2021, weather permitting.
+The City of Cheyenne Board of Public Utilities begins flushing the water distribution system and conducting annual fire hydrant testing each spring.
+With over 3,000 fire hydrants in Cheyenne and weather permitting, hydrant flushing takes place in various locations until approximately June each year.

 Flushing helps to maintain water quality and keeps Cheyenne’s water fresh.
 This preventative maintenance allows crews to assess the condition of the water distribution system and fire hydrants.
 It also helps keep insurance premiums manageable for Cheyenne’s residents.
 Information gathered by crews is used by the Insurance Service office to rate Cheyenne’s fire suppression abilities.

 Releasing water at high velocities from hydrants scours and scrubs water mains which removes film and sediment.
 If left unattended, these deposits could eventually impede water flow, which can also reduce water flow for fire protection and may cause taste and discoloration issues.

 Hydrant flushing may cause your water to appear cloudy or discolored.
 Though not harmful, discolored water may stain laundry.
 If you find your water is discolored:

 - Wait until the nearby hydrant flushing is complete.

 - Allow COLD water to run through faucets or outside spigots until the water is clear.